Fresno Health Officials order Immanuel School closure, school officials claim it’s unconstitutional

-REEDLEY, California (KGPE) — The Fresno County Interim Health Officer Dr. Rais Vohra ordered Immanuel Schools to shut down after the private school defied state orders and began in-person classes.
+REEDLEY, California (KSEE) — The Fresno County Interim Health Officer Dr. Rais Vohra ordered Immanuel Schools to shut down after the private school defied state orders and began in-person classes.

 Health officials said the Health Department received several calls from concerned parents, students, and staff about the opening.